pcminh0505/GCP-PHP/README.md

 ## Problem 2: Query project.csv file with Google Big Query (GBQ)

+This problem using BigQuery via Google Client API so that some command and syntax are different from [docs](https://cloud.google.com/bigquery/docs/reference/libraries)

 #### Features:

 - Upload and access the CSV file on GBQ.